Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 (a) Certified companies, certified installers and certified inspectors shall:

-(1) Maintain current technical and administrative specifications and manuals, Nationally-recognized codes and standards, and State and Federal regulations which pertain to the categories for which certification was issued.
-Nationally-recognized organizations are identified in § § 245.405, 245.504 and 245.604 (relating to codes and standards; and referenced organizations).
+(1) Maintain current technical and administrative specifications and manuals, Nationally recognized codes and standards, and State and Federal regulations which pertain to the categories for which certification was issued.
+Nationally recognized organizations are identified in § § 245.405, 245.504 and 245.604 (relating to codes and standards; referenced organizations; and referenced organizations).

 (3) Maintain complete records of tank handling and inspection activities, nondestructive examination and testing results and tightness testing records for a minimum of 10 years.

-(i) The storage tank system project was accomplished by the certified installer or under the installer’s direct, onsite supervision and control.
+(i) The storage tank system project was performed by the certified installer or under the installer’s direct, onsite supervision and control.

-(ii) Inspection activities were conducted on the storage tank system project by the certified inspector, or under the inspector’s direct, onsite supervision and control and as required by the act and this chapter and the certified inspector was present at the site during the conducting of inspection activities on the storage tank system project and as required by the act and this chapter.
+(ii) Inspection activities were conducted on the storage tank system project by the certified inspector, or under the inspector’s direct, onsite supervision and control.

-(iii) Installation or modification inspection activities were conducted on a large or field constructed aboveground storage tank and the certified inspector was involved prior to the initiation of the project and was present at critical times, so that the inspector can reliably determine that the following requirements were met:
+(iii) Installation or modification inspection activities were conducted on a large or field-constructed aboveground storage tank and the certified inspector was involved prior to the initiation of the project and was present at critical times so that the inspector can reliably determine that all of the following requirements were met:

 (A) Industry standards and project specifications were followed throughout the tank handling activity.